 Someecards Logo

-"AITA for failing my duties as MOH even after warning the bride I wasn’t prepared to take on the responsibility?"
+"AITA for failing my maid-of-honor duties even though I told the bride I couldn't do them?"

 2 months ago I was MOH at my friend’s ("B") wedding.
 I was touched to be asked but hesitant to accept because I was/am not in the right place where I felt I could contribute the typical MOH responsibilities.